alonzoc1/planet-reborn/README.md

 - [ ] Set up basic player movement.
 - [ ] Set up the third person player camera.
 - [X] Set up a local version of the project that's pushable to a secondary branch.
+- [ ] Draw some concept art for ability icons